robcrocombe/code-generation-service/README.md

 ## Future Work

 This project was developed for a masters of Computer Science dissertation under a strict deadline and should be treated as a working prototype.
 There may be issues with the way the network code was written as it was my first time developing a RESTful API.
 There are definitely security issues as there is nothing to stop generators running any code via Ant.
+Job IDs are also sequential, so it would be trivial to access other users' running jobs.

 Generator publishing/usage doesn't support private GitHub repositories yet.
 This would be a nice improvement to prevent anyone from using a generator or re-publishing it.